polterguy/system42/components/bootstrap/widgets/navbar/README.md

 ![alt tag](screenshots/ajax-navbar-menu-example-screenshot-responsive.png)

-The menu will automatically "re-arrange" itself, and become a responsive popdown menu, if the screen resolution is smaller than some specific threshold.
+The menu will automatically re-arrange itself, and become a responsive popdown menu, if the screen resolution is smaller than some specific threshold.
 This allows it to render on smaller devices, without ending up adding vertical scrolling constraints.